-The Platform for Science Marketplace provides apps supporting scientific workflows and processes.
-All apps run on Core’s Platform for Science – our 100% web-based platform.
+The Marketplace provides apps supporting scientific workflows and processes.
+All apps run on the Platform for Science – our 100% web-based platform.
 The apps are designed to work seamlessly with all of Core’s products (LIMS, ELN, SDMS & Collaboration).
 The modularity of our platform architecture enables our products to fit together quickly and easily.

 As a consumer, you can pick and choose the products and applications you want to create your own workflows.
 The apps are simply installed on your instance of the Platform for Science, and with that, your laboratory information management system and your laboratory workflow apps can be up and running quickly.
 When the plans for your lab change, you can remove apps and plug new ones into their places, changing your workflows to keep up with your scientific innovation needs.

 According to David Linthicum, in his article, Moving to the Cloud, First Choose the Right Apps, when proper cloud-native architecture is utilized, moving apps to the cloud should work well.